-Whether this produces a continuous rearrangement of the vortex configuration, or a sudden slip to a new minimum (as in the central panel) is still not clear and it really depends on the properties of the landscape.
-The idea that glitches may the byproduct of a self-organized criticality of the vortex configuration \citep{morley1993,melatos07} is based on the latter possibility.
-Whether or not this process would be a manifestation of self-organization in the strict sense \citep{SOC_2016}, \citet{ANDERSON1975} described this driven relaxation process as a \emph{noisy vorticity creep} process, which may be thought of as a sequence of ``quakes'' in the vortex configuration.
+Whether this produces a continuous rearrangement of the vortex configuration or a sudden slip to a new metastable state depends on the details of the landscape and of the rearrangement process (i.e. how fast the configuration relaxes with respect to the tilting).
+The idea that glitches are the fingerprint of a self-organized criticality of the vortex configuration \cite{morley1993,MP08} is based on the latter possibility, namely a fast slip to a new, long-lived, metastable state.

+Whether or not glitches would be a genuine manifestation of self-organization in the strict sense \cite{SOC_2016}, \citet{ANDERSON1975} described this driven relaxation process as a noisy stick-slip motion of many vortices, which may be thought of as a sequence of ``quakes'' (slow stress accumulation and fast release) in the vortex configuration.